 Not Quite a Cookbook

 To modern eyes, Apicius is not a “cookbook” because it rarely has quantities or detailed instructions.
 Instead, it’s more like an ‘inspiration book’ or quick reference guide — ingredient groupings for particular dishes that would be useful in the hands of a skilled and experienced cook.
-For example, a slave who cooked in household kitchens for many years would likely know the relative quantities of herbs and spices, when to add each one, the cooking times, and so on.
+For example, an enslaved person who cooked in household kitchens for many years would likely know the relative quantities of herbs and spices, when to add each one, the cooking times, and so on.

 (Ancient) Roman Style

-- Unlike modern Italian cuisine, it relies on the extensive use of spices and herbs.
+- Unlike modern Italian cuisine, the upper-class ancient Roman diet relied on the extensive use of spices and herbs.
 Some of those listed in the ‘recipes’ include cumin, lovage, coriander, mint, rue, ginger, pennyroyal, and caraway.
 Judicious use of spices and herbs can bring enticing flavors to your cooking; in ancient Rome, it was also another way to flaunt your wealth, as many of the spices were quite pricey (it was a long and expensive journey from the spice islands or India to Rome).
+In contrast, the lower-class diet was pretty dull — a lot of porridge and bread.

 - The ancient agricultural and trade system was advanced for its time, but was still inefficient at growing, transporting, and moving food, so raw ingredients were generally expensive.
-At the same time, slavery was widespread — even middle-class families had a few slaves — so labor was relatively inexpensive.
+At the same time, slavery was widespread — even middle-class families enslaved a few people — so labor was relatively inexpensive.
 Consequently, many dishes in Apicius are highly labor-intensive.

 - Combinations of sweet and savory were common, what Vehling calls the “unnatural union of sugar and meats”.
 (To be sure, this combination continues today with ketchup on burgers, sweet and spicy BBQ sauces, pork and apples.)

-The carrot recipe in this post shares a few of the above characteristics, but is relatively restrained in its use of herbs and spices.
+The carrot recipe in this post shares a few of the above characteristics, but is relatively restrained in its use of herbs and spices, and also doesn’t use fish sauce.
 The original ‘recipes’ for the dish5 have many more flavorings:

 Another Way